EPA: Diesel Jeep SUVs, Ram trucks violate Clean Air Act

 The devices "cause the vehicle to perform differently when being tested," said EPA Office of Enforcement and Compliance Assurance Assistant Administrator Cynthia Giles.

+ALSO SEE: VW pleads guilty to felonies, will be fined $4.3 billion in diesel emissions scandal

-The EPA stopped short of calling the 8 auxiliary emissions control devices (AECDs) it discovered "defeat devices" as it has done with Volkswagen over that brand's non-compliant TDI diesels.
+The EPA stopped short of calling the eight auxiliary emissions control devices (AECDs) it discovered "defeat devices" as it has done with Volkswagen over that brand's non-compliant TDI diesels.
 It is currently waiting for FCA to "demonstrate why this hidden software isn't a defeat device," Giles told reporters on a conference call.

 2014 Jeep Grand Cherokee EcoDiesel, Catskill Mountains, NY, Jan 2014Enlarge Photo